jhuckaby/pixl-xml/README.md

 * Can parse XML strings, Buffers or load from files
 * Can preserve or flatten attributes
 * Can convert all keys to lower-case
-* Can serialize objects back to pretty-printed XML
+* Can serialize objects back to pretty-printed or compact XML

 # Usage